 Results: Principal Component Analysis (PCA) was conducted to examine the trait space for 6 traits: Stem Specific Density (SSD), Main Root Specific Density (MRSD), Fine Root Specific Density (FRSD), Leaf area, Leaf Mass per unit Area (LMA), and Leaf Dry Matter Content (LDMC).
 The loadings of these variables on the first six principal components (Dim.1 to Dim.6) are presented in Table 2.
 Leaf Mass per Area (LMA) (0.841) and Leaf Dry Matter Content (LDMC) (0.699) showed strong positive loadings on PC1 and 46.4% of the variation in the trait space is explained by PC1 axis.
 Stem Specific Density (SSD) (-0.839) showed a strong negative loading on PC2 and 18.6% of the trait space variation is explained by PC2 axis.

-Question1: Does drought affect seedling survival based on the drought and control treatments and do these effects vary between forest edge and interior?
+Question 2: Does the effect of drought on seedling survival vary between forest edge and interior?

-Model: model_PC1 <- glmmTMB(jan_s_n ~ PC1* effect * treatment + (1 | species), family = binomial(link = "logit"),control = glmmTMBControl(optimizer=optim, optArgs=list(method="BFGS")), data = raw_data2)

-Table 3: Generalized linear mixed effect model test result to test if plant functional traits explain seedling survival between paired treatments of control and drought in the forest interior and forest edge are given below.
-Column variable contains traits list that were used to test.
-PC1 and PC2 components were also used.
-Column name significance has “*” for 5% and “.” for 10% rejecting null hypothesis.
+Table 3: Functional traits explain seedling survival with drought and edge effects.
+Relationships were tested on individual seedlings in paired treatments of control and drought in the forest interior and forest edge using generalized linear mixed effect models with binomial errors.
+Species were included as a random intercept.
+Significance levels to reject the null hypothesis were assessed at α = 0.05.